 Spring cycle opens in November.
 Fall cycle opens in May.

 Required step for all health-focused grant applicants to determine eligibility for funding.

 If your organization’s letter of intent is approved, you will gain access to the online application.

 You will be notified of grant approval after a Foundation board review of your application.

 First, Submit a Letter of Intent

-If you are interested in receiving health-priority grant funding from the Foundation, your first step is to submit the Letter of Intent form.
+If you are interested in receiving health-priority grant funding from the BlueCross BlueShield of South Carolina Foundation, your first step is to submit the Letter of Intent form.
 We will only accept one Letter of Intent per nonprofit organization during each grant cycle.
 We will not accept a Letter of Intent from an organization that has an open grant on the date the Letter of Intent is due.

-The Letter of Intent for the Spring 2020 Grant Cycle is open and due by 5PM on Wednesday, January 15, 2020.
+The Letter of Intent for the Spring 2024 Grant Cycle will open in November 2023.